dtaskin/cucumber_second_project/README.md

 # cucumber_second_project
-In this project, I tested smartbear website functionalities using maven as project build tool, Java as the language, JUnit for its assertions.
+In this project, I tested smartbear website functionalities using maven as project build tool, Java as the language,Selenium WebDriverManager as UI automation tool and JUnit for its assertions.
 I also used BDD framework because I believe this project will perform best with cucumber.
 You can see maven reports about my smoke and regression suites on my target folder.
 I use a page object model design pattern and maintain a separate class for each webpage.
 Each page class stores the members, locators, and associated methods for each webpage.
 This helps with refactoring.